contrast-zone/t-rewriter.js/draft/co-rewrite.md

 #### 2.1.d. chaining rules

-- every rule may have a `CHAIN` section
+- every rule may or may not have a `CHAIN` section
-- it specifies what elements of input type are chained to what elements of output type
+- if the `CHAIN` section is present, it specifies what elements of input type are chained to what elements of output type so that final output may be intersected by only those chaining rules that lead to pattern matched input

 - ```
   (